 I was first introduced to castor oil as my due date approached with my first child.
 Like any mom, I was eager to meet my little one so I turned to the expansive wisdom that is Google to find ways to speed up my body’s natural process of going into labor.

-What is Castor Oil?
+What Is Castor Oil?

 While it is considered “Generally Regarded As Safe” by the FDA and up to a tablespoon per day is considered approved for internal use, it can cause extreme digestive upset in some people.
 I am not a doctor and don’t play one on the internet, so talk to yours before using castor oil or anything else internally.

 I chose not to try this and wouldn’t suggest it since there is some evidence that it can increase the chance of baby passing meconium before birth.
 It is also sometimes used to reduce constipation (again with the raging diarrhea).

 I much prefer it for external use and would not personally use it internally.
 It is one of the two oils I use in my daily oil cleansing routine, which has greatly improved my skin.

-Castor Oil Packs
+Castor Oil Packs (& Why to Do One)

 With a minimal 2-hour therapy period, this study found that castor oil packs produced a “significant” temporary increase in the number of T-11 cells that increased over a 7 hour period following treatment and then returned to normal levels within 24 hours later.

-“The T-11 cell increase represents a general boost in the body’s specific defense status.
+The T-11 cell increase represents a general boost in the body’s specific defense status.
 Lymphocytes actively defend the health of the body by forming antibodies against pathogens and their toxins.
 T-cell lymphocytes originate from bone marrow and the thymus gland as small lymphocytes that identify and kill viruses, fungi, bacteria, and cancer cells.
-T-11 cell lymphocytes supply a fundamental antibody capability to keep the specific defense system strong.” (source)
+T-11 cell lymphocytes supply a fundamental antibody capability to keep the specific defense system strong.

 There aren’t any conclusive studies on the use of castor oil packs externally (though there are some preliminary ones), but a long history of traditional use in many cultures.
 There is some evidence that it can have a suppressive effect on tumors and a positive effect on arthritis when used externally.

 How to Do a Castor Oil Pack

-- Unbleached and dye free wool or cotton flannel (like this) – can be reused up to 30 times
+- unbleached and dye free wool or cotton flannel (like this) – can be reused up to 30 times

-- Hot water bottle or heating pad
+- hot water bottle or heating pad

-- Glass container with lid – I use a quart size mason jar (for storing the oil soaked flannel between uses)
+- glass container with lid – I use a quart-size mason jar for storing the oil soaked flannel between uses

-- Old clothes, towels and sheets – castor oil does stain
+- old clothes, towels and sheets – castor oil does stain!

-- Patience (most difficult to find!)
+- patience (most difficult to find!)

-The easiest and least messy option I’ve found is the Castor Oil Pack kit from here.
-It has the castor oil, cotton flannel and a non-messy wrap around pack that removes the need for plastic wrap and has kept mine from leaking at all.
+The easiest and least messy option I’ve found is the castor oil pack kit from here.
+It has the castor oil, cotton flannel, and a non-messy wrap-around pack that removes the need for plastic wrap and has kept mine from leaking at all.

 - Thoroughly soak (but not completely saturate) the flannel in castor oil.
-The easies way I found to do this was to carefully fold the flannel and place in a quart size mason jar.
+The easiest way I found to do this was to carefully fold the flannel and place in a quart-size mason jar.
 I then added castor oil about a tablespoon at a time (every 20 minutes or so) to give it time to saturate.
 I also gently shook the jar between adding more oil so that the oil could reach all parts of the cloth.
 Ideally, this should be done the day before to give it time to evenly soak.
 I save the jar since this is where I keep the flannel between uses (it can be used about 30 times).

 - Carefully remove and unfold the castor oil soaked cloth.